Resolve QuickBooks Error 6143 Using These Simple Methods

 1. Get the Most recent Version of QuickBooks

-Using an outdated version of QuickBooks Desktop often hinders crucial operations, such as triggering QuickBooks error 6143 when opening or restoring a company file.
-Thus, get the updated version of QB by following these steps:
+Using an outdated version of QuickBooks Desktop often hinders crucial operations, such as triggering QuickBooks error 6143 when opening or restoring a company file:

 • In QuickBooks Desktop, hit on Help at the top menu bar.